1. HOME

 - how to pace your speech for maximum impact

-If you habitually speak too fast, or too slowly, and you want to communicate well it's time to learn more about adapting your rate of speech to meet the needs of your audience and your content.
+If you know you habitually speak too fast, or too slowly, and want to communicate well, it's time to learn more about adapting your rate of speech to meet the needs of your audience and your content.

 What you'll find on this page: